 Questions about the current situation at the university

-On-site operations at the university are still reduced to a minimum.
+On-site operations at the university are still reduced.
 Although the university buildings are accessible within the regular opening hours for university's members, public access is still limited to cases of the utmost necessity (e.g. for teaching and examinations).
-Employees should therefore work from home to the greatest extent possible.
-Which employees may work on site at which times is to be decided by those employees' direct superiors.
+Provided there are no urgent business reasons for not doing so, employees still have the option of performing some or all of their work at home.
+Which employees may work at home at which times is to be decided by those employees' direct superiors.

 For the foreseeable future, university operations will be influenced by the handling of the Corona pandemic.
 The university board of management has created a manual that contains guidelines and rules meant to enable us all to continue fulfilling our tasks together and to maintain research and teaching while taking health protection into account.

 We have established a Corona Coordination Team at the University of Bamberg.
 This team guarantees knowledge exchange within the university and is in constant professional communication with the responsible authorities.
 Our website, on which the relevant information is consolidated, is updated continuously.

 When a university member tests positive for the coronavirus, the public health authorities immediately notify all employees who had direct contact with the infected colleague.
 These employees are under the 14-day protective measure and will continue to work from home.
 This means they can still be contacted by telephone and email and are, in this form, available to their colleagues.

 For university employees who have not been directly informed - i.e. staff who have had no direct contact with the infected individual - the general regulations for all employees apply (see above).

 What restrictions does the University currently face? [updated 15 July 2021]